Captian-obvious/captian-obvious.github.io/SolidModelingSerialization.md

 If it doesn't, Look for the `AssetId` property, Once you have found an `AssetId` property (usually they will have at least one of these),<br/>
 Fetch it from the asset storage and parse it.
 You will end up with a `PartOperationAsset` that has both of the required properties.<br/>
 The `PartOperationAsset`'s `ChildData` is an **RBXM blob** and contains the parts used to construct<br/>
-the **unscaled** mesh, this is what we are after.<br/>
+the **unscaled** mesh, this is what you are after.<br/>
 Parse the blob and you will have 1 of 3 things happen:
 1. It will just be directly all the parts used, and can be reconnected via `GeometryService:UnionAsync()` or `BasePart:UnionAsync()`
 2. It will contain additonal `UnionOperation`s that you must recurse and parse.
 3. It will contain `NegateOperation`s that have to be converted into `BasePart`s/`UnionOperation`s <br/>
 and added to the root `UnionOperation` via `GeometryService:SubtractAsync()` or `BasePart:SubtractAsync()`

-Once we have reached the bottom of the tree, we can climb back up it using various operations.
+Once you have reached the bottom of the tree, start to climb back up it using various operations.
 Most of the time, this includes a bunch of `GeometryService:UnionAsync()` or `BasePart:UnionAsync()` calls, and the occasional<br/>
 `GeometryService:SubtractAsync()` or `BasePart:SubtractAsync()` call.<br/>
 However, `IntersectOperation`s are special,<br/>